Deforestation in Borneo: Reforestation

 Recently a reforestation project in East Kalimantan has reported some success.
 The Borneo Orangutan Survival Foundation (BOS), founded by Dr Willie Smits, bought up nearly 2,000 ha of deforested degraded land in East Kalimantan that had suffered from mechanical logging, drought and severe fires and was covered in alang-alang grass (Imperata cylindrica).
 The intention was to restore the rainforest and provide a safe haven for rehabilitated orangutans while at the same time providing a source of income for local people.
 The project was given the name Samboja Lestari, which roughly translates as the "everlasting conservation of Samboja".
 Reforestation and rehabilitation is the core of the project, with hundreds of indigenous species planted.
 By the middle of 2006 more than 740 different tree species had been planted.

 In the Lamandau Wildlife Reserve, Orangutan Foundation have planted over 60,000 saplings as part of their Forest Restoration Programme.
 These saplings were planted in order to reforest and rejuvenate areas damaged by fires.

 There have also been reforestation efforts seen in two sites near the villages of Laman Satong and Sedahan Jaya.
 Birds were placed in each site to see how effective the reforestation efforts in those areas were.
 It was seen later that over the course of five years (2011 to 2016), the bird populations were increasing by 27% per year across both sites.
 The reforestation was working, and it helped to combat the loss in biodiversity that was seen due to the extensive deforestation efforts.

+A project that has also contributed to the combatting of biodiversity loss is the ongoing Sow-A-Seed project in Sabah, Borneo.
+It began in 1998 and since then it has been trying to reforest 18,500 hectares of tree lost due to deforestation using three methods: making efforts to facilitate natural regeneration, planting in small clusters, and planting in rows.
+So far, the trees planted have decreased in mortality rates as the years have gone on, leading them to believe that their reforestation efforts were working to some degree.
+There has been a rise in species observed in this area as well.
+Animals such as orangutangs, elephants, and several wildcat species have been seen returning to the area.